joefarrington/EDcrowding/README.md

 See the example `.Rprofile` and `.Renviron` files in `example-config-files`.
 The former just sets the CRAN mirror, and can be a good place to create paths to local installs for R packages.
 The latter is a good place to store local usernames and passwords, but make sure that you exclude it from version control.

+Additional note from @zmek:
+* sounds obvious but you need to put your local usernames and passwords inside quote marks
+* in RStudio, file.edit('~/.Renviron') is a useful command to see what is in your `.Renviron` file

 ## Setting up git

 Git-Bash and SourceTree are both available.
 You may need to set-up the http.proxy.
 This can either be done inside the options of SourceTree, or by writing your own '~/.gitconfig' using the example file.
 Git needs the proxy addresses in the .gitconfig file to work.
 You can check this using `git config --global --list`.

+Additional note from @zmek about SourceTree:
+* I had a create a Bitbucket account to open SourceTree for the first time, but was later able to change my default user information within SourceTree to be my usual Github user and email address.
+To make this change, go to Tools > Options then select General from the top menu
+* I initially had trouble with SourceTree not being able to find the repos I was trying to clone.
+Solved this by entering the http proxy information into SourceTree; go to Tools > Options then select Network from the top menu.
+Enter the proxy information (found in the `.Renviron` file in `example-config-files` in this repo) where it says `Use custom proxy setting`.
+You can only enter one, but this seemed to do the trick

 ## Setting up DBForge